encode/django-rest-framework/docs/api-guide/schemas.md

 This is a great zero-configuration option for when you want to get up and running really quickly.

+The other available options to `DefaultRouter` are:

+#### schema_renderers

-The only other available option to `DefaultRouter` is `schema_renderers`, which may be used to pass the set of renderer classes that can be used to render schema output.
+May be used to pass the set of renderer classes that can be used to render schema output.

     from rest_framework.renderers import CoreJSONRenderer
     from my_custom_package import APIBlueprintRenderer